 The downside of clarity is when a static hiss is overwhelming the sound of baby's room.
 That kind of background noise can drive you nuts, and if the monitor lacks a sound activation feature to turn it off or a mic adjustment to filter it out, it's going to wreak havoc on your ability to sleep, which negates the whole reason of getting a monitor to being with.

 We developed our clarity ratings by testing monitors in the room next door to the baby units, using an iPod sound loop so that all monitors were tested under identical conditions.
-The Philips Avent SCD501 earned the highest score for clarity with an 8 out of 10 in our tests.
-The Graco Secure Coverage had the lowest score for clarity with a 2 out of 10.
+The Philips Avent SCD570/10 and the Vtech DM221 earned the highest score for clarity with 10 out of 10 in our tests.

 Monitors suffer from two primary types of signal interference.
 One is the degradation of sound quality as the distance and number of walls is increased.
-As distance and number of walls is increased, the signal gets weaker and more static/white noise is evident.
+As distance and number of walls are increased, the signal gets weaker and more static/white noise is evident.
 The other common source of interference from other radio frequency devices such as other baby monitors (perhaps a neighbor's monitor) and/or wireless telephones.
-The higher end monitors, such as the Philips Avent SCD570, seem impervious to this kind of interference in our tests, automatically finding a clear channel for communication.
 Most of the monitors in our review did better with interference than those we tested in previous monitor reviews, indicating that quality and/or technology changes have resulted in improvements to this kind of product across the board.

 Save Your Receipt and Return Any Monitor with Interference Issues

 Range and sound quality issues are significant enough that we encourage you to buy your monitor only from a retailer that allows you to return the product for exchange or refund in the event you have a problem.